manavm1990/next-app-router-tailwind-mui-starter/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 It uses the now stable App Router feature.

+It includes many starter files that you may or may not need.
+Reference [the docs](https://nextjs.org/docs/getting-started/project-structure#app-routing-conventions) and add/delete as you like.

+You'll also want a `.env.local` where you will store your secrets 🙈.

 ## `'use client'` :(

 Unfortunately, we must use `'use client'` in most of the components, limiting the benefits of SSR.
 However, we can still use SSR for the initial page load.